postgresml/postgresml/pgml-docs/docs/user_guides/transformers/pre_trained_models.md

 See [text classification documentation](https://huggingface.co/tasks/text-classification) for more options and potential use cases beyond sentiment analysis.
 You'll notice the outputs are not great in this example.
 RoBERTa is a breakthrough model, that demonstrated just how important each particular hyperparameter is for the task and particular dataset regardless of how large your model is.
 We'll show how to [fine tune](/user_guides/transformers/fine_tuning/) models on your data in the next step.

 ### Summarization
-Sometimes we need all the nuanced detail, but sometimes it's nice to skip to the point...
+Sometimes we need all the nuanced detail, but sometimes it's nice to get to the point:

 === "SQL"